Skip to main content

 Troubleshooting

-• Check variable name spelling
+• Check the variable name spelling

-• Ensure VITE_ prefix for client-side
+• Ensure the VITE_ prefix is present for client-side access

-• Restart development server
+• Restart the development server after changes

-• Verify variable is saved
+• Verify the variable is saved in project settings

-Problem: API key not workingSolutions:
+Problem: API key returns authentication errorsSolutions:

-• Check key hasn’t expired
+• Check the key has not expired

-• Ensure sufficient API credits
+• Ensure you have sufficient credits with the provider

-• Try regenerating key
+• Try regenerating the key from the provider dashboard

-• Immediately rotate all exposed keys
+• Immediately rotate all exposed keys with the provider

 • Add .env to .gitignore

-• Consider using git-secrets tool
+• Consider using the git-secrets tool to prevent future leaks

 Next Steps